 Benefits to the City Increases local ability to meet increasing demand for electrification technologies with high-quality installations.
-Connects under- and unemployed workers to good paying jobs and enhance social equity by ensuring that underrepresented populations (and displaced workers) can benefit from local economic development.
+Connects under- and unemployed workers to well- paying jobs and enhances social equity by ensuring that underrepresented populations (and displaced workers) can benefit from local economic development.
 Leverages existing utility trade ally network (if available).
-Benefits to the Utility Increases installation quality of incentivized projects to ensure installations achieve necessary energy/carbon Risks/ Constraints Cities and utilities can encounter legal constraints related to recommending specific contractors, products, and/or manufacturers.
-Actions to grow the supply chain must be met by increased customer demand to ensure local industry and
+Benefits to the Utility Increases installation quality of incentivized projects to ensure installations achieve necessary energy/carbon savings.
+Expands contractor network and supply chain engagement to ensure that supply chain can meet volume needed to achieve utility targets.
+Risks/ Constraints Cities and utilities can encounter legal constraints related to recommending specific contractors, products, and/or manufacturers.
+Actions to grow the supply chain must be met by increased customer demand to ensure local industry and new workers can be sustained.
+City and/or utility may lack direct connections to actors that can accelerate local supply chain development, necessitating effective partnerships with local or national organizations.

 Contractor Training and Recruitment HVAC contractors active in cities may lack awareness of or technical capacity to install/service building electrification technologies.
 Others that are aware may not participate in any existing state or utility incentive programs.
 Cities could identify trade allies (e.g. manufacturers, distributors, unions) to determine what existing training resources are available and to design programs that can incentivize contractors to offer electrification technologies and participate in utility or city market development programs.
 Cities should identify what trade ally networks utilities have available and what contractor qualification programs exist to identify the best role for utility partners to support contractor outreach.
 Contractor Pipeline Development Programs In addition to training/recruiting existing contractors, cities will need to ensure that a sufficient pipeline of new skilled workers can enter the workforce and provide high-quality services throughout the duration of the market transformation.
-Cities could identify existing connections and workforce development programs internal departments have with contractors, unions, trade associations, and vocational training institutions and work collaboratively with other internal stakeholders and utilities to develop programs that encourage residents to enter trades necessary for expanding building electrification.
+Cities could identify existing connections and workforce development programs that internal departments have with contractors, unions, trade associations, and vocational training institutions and work collaboratively with other internal stakeholders and utilities to develop programs that encourage residents to enter trades necessary for expanding building electrification.
 Some utilities may have programs in place to partner with local unions, trade schools, etc. to increase the pipeline of workers for electric and gas positions at the utility, as well as existing diversity and inclusion programs.
 In addition to any existing trade ally networks, cities should work with utilities to identify ways in which these existing connections and commitments can be leveraged.